benank/everyone.dance/README.md

 When you're in a game room with other people, you'll see a small arrow pointing to the top right in each player card.
 Click that and your StepMania will automatically navigate to the song that they are currently on.

 ## Updates
-everyone.dance has automatic updates!
-If there's an update available, a new button will appear on the main screen called Update.
-Click that to automatically download and install the latest version.
-However, you will need to also update the StepMania script as well if it was changed, so click Installation and you'll see a new icon next to your theme.
-Click your theme and hit Update to install the latest script to your theme.
+When you run everyone.dance, it will automatically check for new updates.
+You'll get a notification if there's a new update, and you will be able to click the "Update" button to download the latest version.
+After downloading, unzip and run it!
+You will likely have to reinstall it as well, so make sure to go to the Installation menu to do that as well.

 ## Developing: Installation
 Install the required node modules.